-Transition planning for your child’s next step is never easy, especially if your son or daughter has a visual impairment.
-At a Perkins School for the Blind workshop for parents, Transition Coordinator Denise Fitzgerald shared advice on how to help children gain the skills and confidence they need to successfully transition from school to adult life.
+Transition planning for your student’s next step is never easy, especially if your young adult is blind or has a visual impairment.
+At a Perkins School for the Blind workshop for parents, Transition Coordinator Denise Fitzgerald shared advice on how to help your student gain the skills and confidence they need to successfully transition from school to adult life.
 Here are 10 of her tips:

 - Start young.
-Encourage your child to contribute around the house, no matter how young they are.
+Encourage your young adult to contribute around the house, no matter how young they are.
 Whether it’s unloading the dishwasher or hanging up a coat, teaching children to perform small chores builds confidence and helps them develop independent living skills.

 - Have a back-up plan.
 When Fitzgerald helps Perkins students map out their future, she makes sure to include more than one route.
 “We have a plan A, B, C and D,” she said.
 Transition planning can be an uncertain time for students and their families – it’s best to be prepared and flexible.

-- Include your child.
-Invite your son or daughter to attend transition planning meetings and include them in the conversation, even if they can’t actively contribute.
+- Include your young adult.
+Invite your student to attend transition planning meetings and include them in the conversation, even if they can’t actively contribute.
 “Have them participate in what their life is going to be,” said Fitzgerald.
 “It’s about them.”

 - Take a holistic approach.
 Many parents focus their transition planning around college or careers, but it’s also about building a happy life, said Fitzgerald.
 “Think about your own life, it’s not just work,” she said.
 “We want our kids to have meaningful friendships, healthy bodies and healthy minds.”

 - Put activities in context.
-Whenever possible, have your child participate in practical, real-life activities.
-For example, have your child purchase ingredients for their lunch, and then prepare it independently.
+Whenever possible, have your adult child participate in practical, real-life activities.
+For example, have them purchase ingredients for their lunch, and then prepare it independently.
 “That’s where we see the most progress and growth,” said Fitzgerald.

 - Follow a timeline.
 “Everything’s a process,” said Fitzgerald.
 Each state has various requirements that families will need to meet in order to qualify for services and support.
 A checklist detailing what tasks need to be performed at what age can help families stay on track.